 In the week that astronauts grew lettuce in space, things have been more conventional here at Real Men Sow HQ.
-After defeating the blackfly earlier in the Summer, I’ve been rewarded with a promising crop of runner beans, as well as beetroots, salad and of course, plenty of courgettes.
+After defeating the blackfly earlier in the Summer, I’ve been rewarded with a promising crop of runner beans, as well as beetroots, salad, and of course, plenty of courgettes.

 Since I began growing runners in my rich raised beds, the crops have improved dramatically.
-Runners like soil high in nutrients, so make sure you dig in lots of well rotted muck before planting out (you could also try a runner bean trench, which I used to do on my allotment sometimes).
+Runners like soil high in nutrients, so make sure you dig in lots of well-rotted muck before planting out (you could also try a runner bean trench, which I used to do on my allotment sometimes).

-Over the next few weeks, harvesting will reach its peak, and in order to enjoy your produce in tip top condition, learning to know when to harvest is important.
+Over the next few weeks, harvesting will reach its peak, and in order to enjoy your produce in tip-top condition, learning to know when to harvest is important.
 Here’s a post I wrote not so long ago, with 6 tips for harvesting allotment crops.

 Beating the Cabbage White Butterflies

-There were a few heart in mouth moments as the butterflies hovered over the netting a couple of weeks ago, but at the minute, the kale and cavolo nero looks to be surviving.
-That’s a real relief, as these reliable, hardy cut and come again veg are an absolute Winter staple in our house.
+There were a few hearts in mouth moments as the butterflies hovered over the netting a couple of weeks ago, but at the minute, the kale and cavolo nero looks to be surviving.
+That’s a real relief, as these reliable, hardy cut and come again veg are an absolute winter staple in our house.
 A Winter without kale is definitely a rubbish one, as I can testify after 2013’s brassica massacre.

 I’ve noticed the traditional courgette and marrow glut is striking, with people asking for ideas for using up their harvests.
 Well, here’s one from leftfield: according to the blog archives, I made this Good Food marrow and pecan cake two years ago this week, and I’d very much recommend it if you’ve got some time this weekend.

-The cake is dead easy, but really tasty and although the ingredients ask for marrows, courgettes work just as well.
-A marrow is after all, just a grown up courgette.
+The cake is dead easy but really tasty and although the ingredients ask for marrows, courgettes work just as well.
+A marrow is, after all, just a grown-up courgette.

-I’m in the process of writing a blog post detailing my favourite courgette recipes, and hopefully by next Sunday I’ll have finished so can include them in the Sunday Supplement 2.
-If you’re anything like me, a lot of August is spent rummaging through cook books in search of something different to do with courgettes!
+I’m in the process of writing a blog post detailing my favourite courgette recipes, and hopefully, by next Sunday I’ll have finished so can include them in the Sunday Supplement 2.
+If you’re anything like me, a lot of August is spent rummaging through cookbooks in search of something different to do with courgettes!